-6.1 Early Transmission
+6.1 Early transmission

-Under the assumptions of the standard SEIR model, a newly infected but not yet infectious person enters an exposed state for an exponentially distributed length of time $\tau^E$ with mean $1/\mu_E$ , after which they become infectious for an exponentially distributed duration $\tau^I$ of mean $1/\mu_I$ during which transmission again occurs at constant rate $\beta$ .
+Under the assumptions of the standard SEIR model, a newly infected but not yet infectious person enters an exposed state for an exponentially distributed length of time τ^E with mean $1/\mu_E$, after which they become infectious for an exponentially distributed duration τ^I of mean $1/\mu_I$ during which transmission again occurs at constant rate β [11].

-In the standard SEIR model describing an outbreak in a population of size N, the expected number of secondary infections generated by an infected person early in an outbreak, the reproductive number $R_0$ , is given by where $\beta$ is the transmission rate per unit time.
-Given epidemiological estimates of the reproduction number, this enables the transmission rate to be written as (Kaplan et al., 2003).
+In the standard SEIR model describing an outbreak in a population of size N, the expected number of secondary infections generated by an infected person early in an outbreak, the reproductive number R_0 , is given by where β is the transmission rate per unit time.
+Given epidemiological estimates of the reproduction number, this enables the transmission rate to be written as [22].